Frequently Asked Questions

 When there is a new IFT, how do I make the change?

-When you release a new trading signal does this apply to personal contributions as well as the Interfund Transfer (IFT)?
+When you release a new trading signal, does it apply to personal contributions as well as the Interfund Transfer?

-When the market is going strong, should I allocate 100% in one specific fund when making an interfund transfer on the tsp.gov site?
+When the market is strong, should I allocate 100% to one specific fund?

-What is the difference between long, intermediate, and short-term trends?
+What is the difference between long-term, intermediate-term, and short-term trends?

 Market Timing: